STOP the removal of agricultural land in Port Kells (9010 192 ST & 19403 88 Ave)

 Project number: 15-0196-00

 Land that was NOT originally part of the Port Kells NCP and was to be maintained as part of the agricultural land reserve (ALR).

 The development is being proposed at 9010 192 Street and 19403 88 Avenue.
-The land is located in front of dozens of homes, beside and behind Art's Nursery, across from Port Kells Park and just steps from Port Kells Elementary School.
+The land is located in front of and behind dozens of homes, beside and behind Art's Nursery, across from Port Kells Park and just steps from Port Kells Elementary School.
 There are 2 creeks running through the property as well (Bartesko Brook, which is red-coded class A, and Latimer Creek).
 The City of Surrey defines Class A (RED) as "Inhabited by salmonoids year round or potentialls inhabited year round."

 The City of Surrey is supposed to be preserving agricultural land and conserving salmon bearing streams.
 They should NOT be allowing ANY developers to remove ANY land from the agricultural land reserve.
 Such proposals should be rejected.
 Once you allow one developer to pull land out of the ALR, others will be quick to follow.
 How will you deny them after approving someone else?
 It will only be a matter of time before that entire chunk of land gets pulled out of the ALR, along with other properties in the neighbourhood.